hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/readme.ru.md

 ### Relationships:

 The `Supplier` class relies on the `Driver` class (mentioned in the documentation) for web interaction and `Scenario` (likely in `../scenarios/README.RU.MD`) for defining data extraction actions.
 The relationships are documented via references.
 The design suggests that the `Scenario` class interacts with the `Supplier` class to define and manage the steps for data acquisition.
-The `Supplier` handles the provider-specific aspects and orchestrates the overall data collection process.
+The `Supplier` handles the provider-specific aspects and orcheStartes the overall data collection process.
 The `prefixes.md` file likely defines the unique prefixes for each supplier.